About EE, Field Trips, Classes and More

 Q: Where does Eastside primarily meet?

 Our activities are held in Scottsdale and northeast Phoenix.
-Optional classes are held near Scottsdale Rd./Cactus Rd.
+Park Days are held near Scottsdale/Cactus Rd.
+Optional classes are held near 60th St./Greenway Rd.
 Field trips are scheduled around the valley and beyond.
 Check our member calendar to see when and where our monthly themed park days and special events are held.

 Q: Do you have a weekly park day?